-War Crime – Murder
+War Crime – Murder, an individual’s accountability

 Category: Uncategorized